Last updated on May 28th, 2022 at 07:08 pm

 Take the Quiz!

-When South Park first aired on Comedy Central in 1997, very few suspected that the show would run for 23 years.
+When South Park first aired on Comedy Central in 1997, very few suspected that the show would run for over a quarter of a century.
+Giving so much material for this South Park quiz.

 The pilot episode was created using construction paper cutouts.
 Since then they’ve used computers for the animation, but they retained the original art style.
 This allows them to complete episodes much quicker than other animated shows.
 This allows the shows writing staff to operate on a one week schedule.
 Even so, the network often gets an episode just hours before it is set to air.